- Idea № 1. Companies don’t need super-leaders!

 And similarly, good tech gives no guarantees for great achievements and prosperity.

-Technologies can accelerate transitional period but cannot be a cause for transition itself.
+Technologies can accelerate the transitional period but cannot be a cause for the transition itself.
 The great leader never perceives technologies as the main factor in the process of corporate evolution.
 You will be unable to truly put technology to use until you understand what tech your company needs.

 All companies had the same level of access to the same amount of information.
 The difference is how you use it.
 It’s all about the ability to turn input data into facts on the output and make use of it.

 Idea № 7.
-“The hedgehog concept”
+“The hedgehog concept.”

-According to Jim Collins great companies act similarly.
+According to Jim Collins, great companies act similarly.

 The hedgehog concept can be visualized as three intersecting circles which answer these three questions:

 - What can you be the best at?